secretflow/scql/docs/topics/deployment/how-to-deploy-centralized-cluster.rst

 .. note::

   The ``connection_str`` specified in ``embed_router_conf`` is utilized to connect database named alice as set in `1.2 Set Dataset`_, For Bob it should be set to connect database named bob.

+  The ``__MYSQL_ROOT_PASSWORD__`` should be replaced with the password set by the corresponding party, and please replace this placeholder in the same way for subsequent files.

 1.4 Create docker-compose file